yujie123jw/sample-apps/demo-node-apidemo/README.md

 cd demo-node-apidemo
 ```

-Edit "Dockerfile" and replace "myToken" with the Bearer token and api.cluster.net with the correct address
+Edit "Dockerfile" and replace "myToken" with the Bearer token and api.cluster.net with the correct address.
+Finally, modify the username and password entries for the web interface.

 Save and exit the file and build a container:
 ```